 Where an employee takes a train or other public transport rather than a plane for an overseas holiday in accordance with this policy, Wholegrain Digital will reimburse the difference in travel time (to the nearest hour), up to a maximum of two working days (16 hours).
 This arrangement is available for each employee once in each travel time year 1st of April to 31st of March.

 You must be able to demonstrate that your planned journey is not already quicker or the same in length when compared to flying to the same destination.
 You will be required to add 2 hours to your flight time to factor in airport check in times.

-In order to request travel time, you must complete the sustainable travel days request form overleaf and pass it to submit it for approval.
+In order to request travel time, you must complete the Climate Perks Approval Form.
 This will notify our People and Office Manager as well as the Directors who will then approve on a case-by case basis.

 You should attach to the form:

 - The travel ticket for the sustainable travel.